ibm-cloud-docs/databases-for-postgresql/administering.md

 ## Connecting with `psql`

-To use `psql`, the PostgreSQL client tools will need to be installed on the local system.
+To use `psql`, the PostgreSQL client tools need to be installed on the local system.
 They can be installed by installing the full PostgreSQL package downloaded from postgresql.org, or from your operating systems packages.

 You can read more about psql in the PostgreSQL documentation - reference - and a simple introduction in Postgres Guide.